MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/anti-phishing-policies-mdo-configure.md

 ## DMARC Reject (OReject) for phishing emails

 DMARC is an important tool for domain owners to protect their email from malicious actors.
-Microsoft has recently implemented a policy of **DMARC = OReject**, which sends rejected emails to *quarantine in enterprise* and the *Junk folder in consumer*.
+Microsoft currently uses a policy of **DMARC = Oreject**, which sends rejected emails to *quarantine in enterprise* and the *Junk folder in consumer*.

 To address customer needs for more control over DMARC policies, three new properties were added to the AntiPhishPolicy.
 These three policies will allow tenants to choose to honour the sender's DMARC policy, and set the DMARC reject, and the DMARC quarantine actions.
 All three properties can also be set by **command line** as well as **in the user interface**.